 Family Violence Information Sharing Scheme (FVISS): Family Violence Information Sharing Scheme authorises a select group of prescribed Information Sharing Entities to share information with one another for family violence risk assessment and risk management.

-- physically or sexually abusive
+- is physically or sexually abusive

-- emotionally or psychologically abusive
+- is emotionally or psychologically abusive

-- economically abusive
+- is economically abusive

-- threatening or coercive
+- is threatening or coercive

-- in any other way controls or dominates the family member and causes that family member to feel fear for the safety or wellbeing of that family member or another person.
+in any other way controls or dominates the family member and causes that family member to feel fear for the safety or wellbeing of that family member or another person.

 Information Sharing Entity (ISE): A person or body prescribed, or a class of person or body prescribed to be an Information Sharing Entity under the Child Information Sharing Scheme or Family Violence Information Sharing Scheme.